 Why?
 Because hypermobile joints are more vulnerable to immediate injury and also to progressive damage over time.
 Once joint surfaces are damaged, and tendons and ligaments are overstretched, there are very few treatments that can repair those situations.
-Since children often do not experience pain with poor joint stability, teaching good habits early is essential.
+Since young children often do not experience pain with poor joint stability, teaching good habits early is essential.
 It is always preferable to prevent damage and injuries rather than have to repair damage.
 Always.
 And it is not as complicated as it sounds.

 Some of the basics of joint protection are:

 Joints should be positioned in anatomical alignment while at rest and as much as possible, while in use.
 Knowing the correct alignment doesn’t always require a therapist.
 Bending a foot on it’s side isn’t correct alignment.
 Placing a wrist in a straight versus an angled position is.